The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Rank evolution

 This proposition is established by showing the normal vectors to the row space of the first $(1+\alpha-\delta)n$ rows are not sparse or structured with high probability.
 That is Proposition~\ref{prop:non-sparse} and Proposition~\ref{laplacian_concentration} respectively.
 Along with a fact about subspaces with unstructured normal vectors, Lemma~\ref{smallrhogood}, we can bound the transition probabilities.

-In the following proposition we show the row space of $M_{(1+\alpha - \delta)n}$ with high probability does not have sparse normal vectors.
+In the following proposition we show the row space of $M_{(1+\alpha - \delta)n}$ does not have sparse normal vectors with high probability.
 Even stronger we show their projection to the first $n$ coordinates is not sparse.
 This is necessary as the last couple of rows only have min-entropy in the first $n$ coordinates.